Noora-q/CV/README.md

 ## Experience

-**Innovation Forum** (start_date to end_date)
+**Innovation Forum (Dec '14 - Dec '15)**
+The Innovation Forum aims to bridge the gap between academia, industry and the public sector to accelerate the speed of technology adoption for the benefit of the wider society.
-*Finance director* at ICIF (Imperial College Innovation Forum).
+*Finance director* at ICIF (Imperial College Innovation Forum), duties involved:
-- Keeping track of finances
+- Contacting potential speakers to present at the events
+- Organising venues for events of about 100 - 150 people
-- Allocating costs for events
+- Allocating costs for events - food, drinks for attendees and gifts for speakers
-- Event organisation
+- Keeping track of finances for all events

 ## Hobbies and Interests

-- Traveling
+- Travelling
 - Reading
 - Yoga
 - Movies